18 April 2025

 dune film lynch cult status 1984

-Years prior, Alejandro Jodorowsky had tried to make the film too.
+Years prior, Alejandro Jodorowsky had tried to make the film too, a legendary failed attempt that has become its own myth.

 Lynch, known for his unique artistic vision (The Elephant Man, Eraserhead), was an unconventional choice for a sprawling sci-fi epic.
 His approach to filmmaking, characterized by surreal imagery and complex narrative structures, was both a cause for excitement and concern.